dream3d-ai/torchrun-controller/README.md

 The Torchrun Controller provides Kubernetes-native management of distributed PyTorch training jobs using torchrun.
 It consists of two main components:

+## Motivation

+The Torchrun Controller addresses fundamental challenges in scaling ML training infrastructure by creating a clear separation of concerns between DevOps teams and ML practitioners.
+This separation enables both teams to work more efficiently:

+### For DevOps Teams

+- **Centralized Resource Management**: Define and manage compute resources, GPU allocations, and scheduling policies through TorchrunQueue resources
+- **Infrastructure as Code**: Control container images, dependencies, volume mounts, and worker coordination without touching training code
+- **Standardized Operations**: Enforce security policies, resource limits, and cluster best practices across all training jobs

+### For ML Practitioners

+- **Focus on Research**: Submit jobs with just a command and node count - no need to understand Kubernetes internals
+- **Rapid Iteration**: Local workspace syncing eliminates the Docker build/push cycle, enabling instant code changes
+- **Familiar Development**: Work in your local environment with your preferred tools, then seamlessly scale to the cluster

+### Key Differentiators

+**vs. TorchX**: TorchX builds a new Docker image for each run, leading to:

+- Slow iteration cycles waiting for builds
+- Registry bloat with thousands of temporary images
+- Complex cleanup of experimental artifacts

+**vs. Kubeflow**: Kubeflow Training Operator requires:

+- Single python file definitions with limited flexibility
+- Pre-built Docker images with all dependencies including a stable codebase

+**The Torchrun Controller Solution**:

+- **Two Simple Abstractions**:
+  - `TorchrunQueue`: Defines HOW jobs run (resources, images, policies)
+  - `TorchrunJob`: Defines WHAT runs (command, nodes, workspace)
+- **Local Workspace Syncing**: Your entire working directory is automatically packaged and mounted in pods
+- **Zero Docker Builds**: Iterate on code without rebuilding images
+- **Clean Separation**: DevOps configures queues, researchers submit jobs

+This design philosophy enables ML teams to maintain the fast iteration speed of local development while seamlessly scaling to multi-node distributed training on Kubernetes.

 ## Controllers

 ### TorchrunQueue Controller